lavanceeee/lavanceeee/README.md

-## 👋 Hi, I'm LiZhongpeng
+## 👋 Hi, I'm JoneLee

-I'm a software engineering student who loves clean code, elegant algorithms, and building useful things.
+I'm a Computer Science student at Hebei University of Engineering (HUE) who is passionate about Machine Learning, Computer Vision, and Software Development.
+I love clean code, elegant algorithms, and building useful things.

 ---